trhme/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to Hubb's blog
 ---

+Boston Terriers are good dogs.